www.tlab.it

 6 - INTERPRETATION OF THE OUTPUTS consists in the consultation of the tables and the graphs produced by T-LAB, in the eventual customization of their format and in making inferences on the meaning of the relationships represented by the same.

-In the case of tables, according to each case, T-LAB allows the user to export them in files with the following extensions: .DAT, .TXT, .XLS, .HTML.
+In the case of tables, according to each case, T-LAB allows the user to export them in files with the following extensions: .DAT, .TXT, .CSV, .XLXS, .HTML.
 This means that, by using any text editor program and /or any Microsoft Office application, the user can easily import and re-elaborate them.

-All graphs and charts can be zoomed, maximized, customized and exported in different formats (right click to show popup menu).
+All graphs and charts can be zoomed (left-click and drag), maximized, customized and exported in different formats (right click to show popup menu).

 In other words, both in the case of texts written in "natural language" and those written in the "statistical language", the possibility of making inferences on the relationships that organize the content forms is guaranteed by the fact that the relationships between the expression forms are not random; in fact, in the first case (natural language) the significant units follow on and are ordered in a linear manner (one after the other in the chain of the discourse), while in the second case (tables and graphs) the organization of the multidimensional semantic spaces comes from statistical measures.